renzgabrinao/P01-FWD2-MockWebsite/README.md

-# FWD HTML Project
+# FWD2 HTML Project

-This is an FWD2 HTML project.
+This is the FWD2 Group Project for SSD 2022-23 for BCIT
-In the command line, write:
-gulp build --no-experimental-fetch